 - How to get people involved with your content

 We are social creatures so socializing helps us survive.
 But we are in times when socializing has become a threat—we need to keep a social distance for now.
 Luckily, there are ways to reduce this distance without taking risks.

 The COVID-19 pandemic has already provoked a new spike in digitalization.
 In China, daily time spent online rose from 6.1 hours in early January to 7.3 hours when workers were placed in self-quarantine.
 What can’t be done offline has gone online.
 It’s time to make marketing decisions to prevent this transformation from turning into a disadvantage for your or your clients’ businesses.

 First of all, it’s about redefining products and services.
 Of course, the format depends on the type of industry you’re working in.
-Retailers are investing their time in online stores, making them easy-to-navigate and client-oriented.
+Retailers are investing their time or hiring e-commerce experts to improve their online stores, making them easy-to-navigate and client-oriented.
 Food and restaurants are switching to contactless serving and organizing delivery.
 Chinese grocery retailer JD.com reported that its online sales grew 215% during a 10-day period between late January and early February.